wlandau/workflowHelper/README.md

 With this package, you can

-- deploy massive simulation studies with minimal code.
+- deploy massive data analysis studies with minimal code.
 - do minimal computation to keep your project up to date.
 Thanks to [`remake`](https://github.com/richfitz/remake), whenever you change a function or other dependency in your custom code, only the affected pieces of your workflow are recomputed.
 This is similar to how [GNU make](https://www.gnu.org/software/make/) works.
 - distribute your workflow over multiple parallel processes (see [`parallelRemake`](https://github.com/wlandau/parallelRemake)).